Skip To Content

 Stay On Top of Your Oral Health With 209 NYC Dental

 At 209 NYC Dental, we offer expert, lasting dental care for all our clients.
-Our Midtown Manhattan location allows you to quickly and conveniently get your dental needs met in New York City without the stress of traveling.
+Our Midtown Manhattan dental office allows you to quickly and conveniently get your dental needs met in New York City without the stress of traveling.
 From cosmetic dentistry to clear braces, dental cleanings and more, we can provide the high-quality dental services you need.

-With flexible payment options and free consultations with our staff, you can restore your teeth and keep your mouth healthy for years easily.
+With flexible payment options and affordable or free consultations with our staff, you can restore your teeth and keep your mouth healthy for years easily.
 To get started, contact us online and book your appointment today!

 About Dr. Steven Kafko